par7133/5cube/README.md

 # 5 Cube
 Every person its prospects.
-Your procurement on premise solution - GPL License
+Your procurement p2p solution - GPL License

   Hello and welcome to 5 Cube!<br>

-  5 Cube is a light, simple, "peer-to-peer" software on premise to source your prospects.
-Your procurement digital solution.<br>
+  5 Cube is a light, simple, "peer-to-peer" software to source your prospects.
+Your procurement digital solution, by drag-n-drop.<br>

   5 Cube is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>